 Throughout the spring and summer 2020, the Institute of Baltic Studies carried out the most substantial evaluation of the programme.
 The aim of this evaluation was to assess whether the funds contributed by the programme caused positive changes in the programme area and possibly outside it.
 The results of the evaluation are compiled in the report and an Annex.

-Mid-term evaluation on the fulfilment of the eight programme result indicators (2018)
+Mid-term evaluation on the fulfilment of the programme result indicators (2021)

-For assessing the fulfilment of the result indicators in 2018, we used the same questionnaires, respondents/sample and methodology for gathering the data as we did for setting the baseline values and mid-term evaluation in 2018 (please see the description and respective survey and excel files below) to have comparable data.
+For assessing the fulfilment of the result indicators in 2021, we used the same questionnaires, respondents/sample and methodology for gathering the data as we did for setting the baseline values and mid-term evaluation in 2018 (please see the description and respective survey and excel files below) to have comparable data.

 Priority 1 "Active and attractive business environment"

-The result has dropped (see the red numbers in the table below) compared to the baseline value for the indicators 1.1 “Share of entrepreneurs and new businesses in the region (not older than 3 years), which are ready for cross-border cooperation”, and 1.2 ”Share of entrepreneurs carrying out joint product or service development”.
-We can assume that as the first projects that contribute to these indicators started only in 2017 and are in the middle of implementation, their impact is still too early to measure.
+The result has dropped (see the red numbers in the table below) compared to the baseline value for the indicator 1.1 “Share of entrepreneurs and new businesses in the region (not older than 3 years), which are ready for cross-border cooperation”.

 Priority 2 "Clean and valued living environment"

-The number of visitors to the natural and cultural heritage sites, result indicator 2.1, was determined by asking the yearly visits from the same 187 sites in Estonia and Latvia as in 2014.
+The number of visitors to the natural and cultural heritage sites, was counted by the JS by asking the number of visits from the same 187 sites in Estonia and Latvia as in 2014 and 2018.
 There were a few sites that did not have the data or that are out of business, but the total number shows decrease due to the COVID-19 pandemic, as expected.

-Result indicators 2.2.1 “Awareness of people about resource efficiency with a focus on waste and energy saving” and 2.2.2 “Cooperation intensity between institutions on management of water bodies and coastal areas” show a growing trend.
+Result indicators 2.2.a “Awareness of people about resource efficiency with a focus on waste and energy saving” and 2.2.w “Cooperation intensity between institutions on management of water bodies and coastal areas” show a growing trend.

-We are glad to see that more people consider Valga (EE) and Valka (LV) as joint town (indicator 2.3 “The share of inhabitants of Valga and Valka considering Valga and Valka as a joint entity”).
-24% of inhabitants consider that Valga and Valka are rather grown together with some separate elements while 5% consider Valka and Valga as one town.
-People’s preferences in joint activities are medical treatment, transport connections between the towns, creation of workplaces and joint businesses.
+We are glad to see that more and more people consider Valga (EE) and Valka (LV) as joint town (indicator 2.3).
+34% of inhabitants consider that Valga and Valka are rather grown together with some separate elements while 12% consider Valka and Valga as one town.
+People’s suggestions for the joint events in near future include festivals, sports and culture, fairs and markets.

 Priority 3 "Better network of harbours"

-The data for the result indicator 3.1, visiting vessels in small harbours, we gathered from the harbours and official data available at the webpage of the Maritime Administration of Estonia.
-Until 2020 the numbers showed a slow, but steady increase.
+The number of visiting vessels to the samll harbours is gathered by the JS from the harbours and official data available at the webpage of the Maritime Administration of Estonia.
+The visits in 2020 were much affected by the pandemic restrictions.